Skip to content

 jit if you can

-In eager mode, jax transformations/opertors run sequentially one at a time.
-With jit compilation, jax program, more precisely the underlying computation graph, is optimized (e.g. rearrange, fuse transformations) by XLA compiler so that it runs faster.
+In eager mode, JAX transformations/opertors run sequentially one at a time.
+With jit compilation, the computation graph of a jax program is optimized (e.g. rearrange, fuse transformations) by XLA compiler so that it runs faster.

-It may sould like one should jit everything but this is not always possible.
+One should jit everything for speed but this is not always possible.
 Consider this.

 # NOT WORKING!